 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide counsel to multinational companies operating in China on China's new Blocking Statute and Anti-Foreign Sanctions Law.
+This CLE course will guide counsel to multinational companies operating in China on China's new Blocking Statute and Anti-Foreign Sanctions Law.
 The panel will examine these new laws and their impact on multinational companies in China.
 The panel will address the obligations placed on multinational companies and their China-based affiliates and offer best practices for ensuring compliance.

 - China's new Blocking Statute and the Anti-Foreign Sanctions Law